Carlos-EduardoAlmeida/ProjectWebPage/README.md

 ## 💻 Project

-This project is a page redesign webpage used for sales.
+This Web page is the redesign of an existing web page used for online sales.
 It has an interactive navigation bar, banner with floating button, product catalog and footer with contact and social networks.

 Interactive navigation buttons. interactive catalog images. social media icons with hover